The London Green Directory!

 The city has identified that most smog in London is from a culmination of small sources: vehicles, lawn mowers, and solvent use from homes and small industries.
 Use of electricity (especially during peak hours) can contribute to the air emissions, as electricity is produced by gas-fired power plants.
 Additional air pollution reaches us upwind from the United States coal-fired electricity plants.
 However, thousands of other smaller airborne contaminants exist including dry cleaning chemicals, fumes from gas stations, auto body and print shops, chemical sprays, gasoline or diesel-powered machinery i.e. leaf blowers, home, school, office furnace particles and products sold such as oil-based paint and pesticides for our lawns.
 In fact, some Canadian cities have started to ban leaf blowers during the summer time because of their harmful emissions.

 The City of London’s community energy action plan beginning with 1990 based data as required by the province (found here).
 Energy use is a major contributor to air emissions.
-London has been member of the Federation of Canadian Municipalities’ ‘Partners for Climate Protection’ campaign; Since joining in 1994, London has completed the FCM’s five milestones.
+London has been a member of the Federation of Canadian Municipalities’ ‘Partners for Climate Protection’ campaign; Since joining in 1994, London has completed the FCM’s five milestones.
 Since 2007, the city’s energy related GHG emissions have reduced over 50%.
-London’s action plan for the 2014-2019 years can be found here.
+London’s action plan for the 2014-2018 years can be found here.
 Over 350 municipalities across Canada are working with the Federation of Canadian Municipalities ‘Partners for Climate Protection’ campaign to reduce community energy use and greenhouse gas emissions (GGE).
-The City’s Air Quality Manager can be reached at (519) 661-CITY (2489) ext.
-5204 regarding the above projects.
+In 2019, will be preparing for the 2019-2023 Community Energy Action Plan and are looking to seek input from Londoners in the Fall of 2019.
+The City’s Air Quality Manager Jaimie Skimming can be reached at (519) 661-CITY (2489) ext.
+5204 or emailed at JSkimmin@london.ca regarding the above projects.

 London is also part of the more recent International Compact of Mayors Agreement (2014) which merged in 2016 with the EU Covenant of Mayors to create the Global Covenant of Mayors for Climate and Energy, the largest global coalition of cities committed to climate initiatives.
 The coalition is made up of more than 9,000 cities and local governments working together to achieve the goals set in the 2016 Paris Climate Agreement.